BlockchainCommons/Open-Development/internship-contract/legal-terms.md

 ## Pay on Time

 _Blockchain Commons_ agrees to pay all correctly billed amounts on each bill within seven calendar days of receipt.
 If _Blockchain Commons_ does not pay a bill on time, _Developer_ can notify _Blockchain Commons_ and stop work until all overdue bills are paid.
 Stopping work in this way postpones all deadlines for as long as work stops.

-## Cover Extraordinary Expenses

-If milestones require extraordinary equipment, licenses, services or other major expenses, then _Blockchain Commons_ agrees to cover the costs to the _Developer_ that _Blockchain Commons_' technical representative preapproves in writing.
-For example, _Blockchain Commons_ may approve the costs of proprietary software licenses, testing hardware, and specific online services that milestones requires _Developer_ to use.
-If _Blockchain Commons_ requires _Developer_ to use and return specific equipment, _Blockchain Commons_ agrees to pay the costs of packaging and shipping, both ways.
-If _Blockchain Commons_ cannot pay an approved extraordinary expense directly, _Blockchain Commons_ agrees to advance _Developer_ the cost.

 ## Clarify Milestones